thisismalindu/mims-app-tutorial/tutorial.md

 *   A syntax error in your code.

 **Q: Why are we using two separate GitHub repos?**
 **A:** It simplifies deployment.
 Vercel is designed to deploy a single React app, and Railway is designed to deploy a single Node.js app.
 Managing them separately is much easier for this project structure.
+It also allows for independent version control and deployment of frontend and backend components.

+**Q: How do I handle environment variables in development vs production?**
+**A:**
+- For backend: Use a `.env` file for local development.
+Railway will use the environment variables you set in its dashboard for production.
+- For frontend: Use `import.meta.env.VITE_API_BASE_URL` in your code.
+For local development, create a `.env` file with `VITE_API_BASE_URL=http://localhost:3001/api`.
+For production, set the variable in Vercel's dashboard.

+**Q: How do I collaborate with team members on both repositories?**
+**A:**
+1. Ensure all team members have access to both GitHub repositories.
+2. Follow the branching strategy outlined in section 7.
+3. Communicate clearly about which API endpoints are available when making frontend changes.
+4. Regularly pull changes from both repositories to stay up-to-date.